mkiol/dsnote/README.md

 # Speech Note

-Sailfish OS app for note taking and reading with speech to text or text to speech.
+Sailfish OS app for note taking and reading with speech to text or text to speech

 ## Description